jazzband/django-debug-toolbar/README.rst

 #.
 Add `debug_toolbar` to your `INSTALLED_APPS` setting so Django can find the
    the template files associated with the Debug Toolbar.

-#.
-The UI effects of the Toolbar currently depend on jQuery to be already
-   included in your templates.
-So currently to test out the toolbar jQuery already needs to be loaded on the page.
-We'll need a solution for this at some point.

 TODO
 ====
 - Panel idea: Show some commonly used settings from settings.py
 - Panel idea: AJAX call to show cprofile data similar to the ?prof idea
 - CSS Stylings
-- Remove dependency on jQuery and come up with a general workable solution.